In Arizona's Senate race, Democrat seeks to flip a GOP seat

 For Democrats to have a chance at overtaking Republicans' single-seat majority in the Senate, they would have to win almost all of the 10 seats they hold and are up for re-election this year in states Trump carried.

 But they also would have to gain one or two seats now held by Republicans.
-Arizona fits that description, as does Nevada, where Republican Sen. Dean Heller is in a difficult re-election battle with Democratic Rep. Jacky Rosen in a state Democrat Hillary Clinton carried in 2016.
+Arizona fits that description, as does Nevada, where Sen. Dean Heller is in a difficult re-election fight with Democratic Rep. Jacky Rosen in a state Hillary Clinton carried in 2016.

 In Arizona, Sinema would be the first Democrat in the Senate from that state in 30 years.
 A Sinema victory also would signal the opportunity for Democrats' long-sought goal of capturing Arizona's 11 electoral votes in a presidential election.

-Trump carried Arizona, though by only 3.5 percentage points, less than half of his winning margin in Ohio, a quadrennial swing state for more than 70 years.
+Trump carried Arizona by only 3.5 percentage points, less than half his winning margin in Ohio, which has been a quadrennial swing state for more than 70 years.

 Such a reversal would signal what Democratic strategists and pollsters have long said is a tipping point - fueled by the influx of Latino voters - in the politics of the Southwest.